 The earliest settlers were Māori arriving in canoes from Polynesia.
-It is said that at Cape Rēinga the souls of those who have died travel back to their homeland, Hawaiki.
+It is said that the souls of those who have died travel back to their homeland, Hawaiki, from Cape Rēinga.

 Many European traders and whalers came first to Northland, and so did the Christian missionaries.
 Today you can visit the sites of Māori fortified villages, stone buildings, and historic churches.

-Waitangi in the Bay of Islands is where the Māori and representatives of the British monarch signed the country’s founding document, the Treaty of Waitangi, in 1840.
+Waitangi in the Bay of Islands is where Māori and representatives of the British monarch first signed the country’s founding document, the Treaty of Waitangi, in 1840.

 From the 1840s onwards, mainly English and Scottish immigrants arrived in Northland.
 Many cleared the forests and started dairy farms.
 From the 1880s, settlers arrived from Dalmatia, in Europe, to dig for kauri gum.

 In 2013 the population was 151,692, and nearly one-third were Māori.
 The main tribe, Ngāpuhi, is New Zealand’s largest.
 Many people leave to find work in Auckland, but others stay in Northland for the climate and easy lifestyle.

 Whāngārei is the main centre.
 Much of Northland is isolated and rural, far from city life.
 Small townships have lively communities, with events such as surfing competitions and arts festivals.